 The lead school for the ST:EPS Kettering project was Grange Primary Academy .
 They have taken part in many initiatives including road safety assemblies, cycle safe workshops, scooter training, The Big Pedal (a two week initiative to scoot or cycle to school) and UN Global Road Safety Week. in June 2019 they were the first school to receive a Modeshift STARS bronze accreditation as part of the ST:EPS scheme… they were also the first school in the county to receive this national accreditation for school travel.

 Compass Primary Academy followed and pupils from the school particularly enjoyed a visit from local park mascot Wicky Bear who joined them in Walk to School Week.

-Kettering Buccleuch Academy is the first secondary (with primary) to do the ST:EPS scheme.
 St Andrews Primary and Youth Works free school are also taking part.
-In addition Hawthorn Primary School has joined the scheme – pupils were out and about with us on Clean Air Day doing traffic counts and lichen investigations.
+In addition as part of the scheme pupils from Hawthorn Primary School took part in Clean Air Day doing traffic counts and lichen investigations.